MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot.md

 |Server endpoint has an error status, or files fail to sync|[Troubleshoot Azure File Sync sync health and errors](file-sync-troubleshoot-sync-errors.md)|
 |Files fail to tier or recall|[Troubleshoot Azure File Sync cloud tiering](file-sync-troubleshoot-cloud-tiering.md)|

-To start the troubleshooting, see [General troubleshooting first steps](#general-troubleshooting-first-steps).
+If you're unsure where to start, see [General troubleshooting first steps](#general-troubleshooting-first-steps).

 ## General troubleshooting first steps